Capturing the Macroscopic Behaviour of Molecular Dynamics with Membership Functions: Conclusion

 Our method is able to pick micro states from different independent MD trajectories generated for the same biomolecular system in order to combine them into one ``temporally and spatially'' ordered path between macro states, see Fig.~\ref{fig:chi_along_time}.
 This path shows the time-determining steps of a rare transition event between the macro states.

 In our example, this approach effectively condenses 10,000 frames into a concise set of 1,231 frames.
 Using ISOKANN together with shortest path computation extracts what ``really is to be seen'' in the trajectories.
-In this case, the extracted path accurately depicts the transition of the one of the modified MOR from an inactive to an active state as also indicated in experimental conditions.
-It further enhances our understanding of the role of a disulfide bond resulting from oxidative stress, detailed experiments highlighting the role of implicated cysteins pair (159 and 251) out of other 2 pairs are planned.
-This example illustrates ISOKANN's potential to greatly simplify analysing long-term MD simulations to derive meaningful reaction paths.
+In this case, the extracted path accurately depicts the transition of the modified MOR from an inactive to an active state as also indicated in experimental conditions.
+It further enhances our understanding of the role of a disulfide bond resulting from oxidative stress.
+Supported by this findings detailed experiments highlighting the role of implicated cysteins pair (159 and 251) out of other 2 pairs are planned.
+This example highlights ISOKANN's potential to significantly streamline the analysis of long-term MD simulations and extract meaningful reaction paths.